KohaILS/koha-manual-zh-cn/source/administration.rst

     **Note**

-    This can be overriden with the :ref:`user permission view_borrower_infos_ from_any_libraries <patron-permissions-defined-label>`.
+    This can be overridden with the :ref:`user permission view_borrower_infos_ from_any_libraries <patron-permissions-defined-label>`.

 - If you want the group to show up in the library pulldown menu at the